Richard Baxter: Literary legacy and mentions

 AG Matthews, in an article "The Works of Richard Baxter: an Annotated List" (Congregational Historical Society Transactions, XI (1932)) lists 141 books written by Baxter.
 Geoffrey Nuttall, in his biography of Baxter, published in 1965, reproduces this list, noting that one of the listed works, Fasciculus literarum (1680), was, in fact, written by John Hinckley.

+In 1665, his works were translated into German by the Lutheran theologian, Johann Fischer.

 In 1674, Baxter cast in a new form the substance of Arthur Dent's book The Plain Man's Pathway to Heaven under the title, The Poor Man's Family Book.
-In this way, Arthur Dent of South Shoebury was a link between Baxter and another great Puritan John Bunyan.
+In this way, Arthur Dent of South Shoebury was a link between Baxter and another great Puritan, John Bunyan.

 In 1679 Baxter made one of the very few known allusions to Sir Thomas Browne's discourse The Garden of Cyrus, critically declaring to newly ordained priests, You shall have more.. solid truth than those in their learned Network treatises.

 Baxter's influence in New England is referenced in the first chapter of the 19th century devotional work "I Will Be A Lady – a book for girls" by Mrs. Tuthill.

 In George Eliot's Mill on the Floss Richard Baxter's "Saints Everlasting Rest" is listed as one of aunt Glegg's books.

 A prodigious hymn-writer, he published among others, 'He wants not friends that hath thy love'.

 Max Weber (1864–1920), the German sociologist, made significant use of Baxter's works in developing his thesis for "The Protestant Ethic and the Spirit of Capitalism" (1904, 1920).
 Weber takes advantage of Baxter's notion that the production of wealth by itself gives glory to God, and is bad only insofar as it gives birth to idleness and "living merrily without care."
 Weber quotes Baxter who wrote "you may labour to be rich for God, though not for the flesh and sin."

 Robert K. Merton (1910–2003), founder of the sociology of science and well known for the so-called Merton Thesis, also followed Weber in making use of Baxter's Christian Directory as "a typical presentation of the leading elements in the Puritan ethos."

-In 2015, on the 400th anninversary of Richard Baxter's birth an exhibition of the correspondence between Baxter and Katherine Gell was made.
+In 2015, on the 400th anniversary of Richard Baxter's birth an exhibition of the correspondence between Baxter and Katherine Gell was made.
 The letters were said to be the basis of a book of Baxter's letters which was in preparation.